The 8 best pressure washers and pressure cleaners in 2026 – tested by our experts

 - Limited accessories

 A fast, efficient pressure washer, which tackled my patio, decking, furniture and car with ease.
-Three different power levels, combined with two nozzles provide plenty of variation to suit delicate tasks as well as those tougher jobs, which is why it won a BBC Gardeners' World Magazine Best Buy award for gentle cleaning.
-Small and compact, it has great storage features, while sturdy wheels and handle make it conveniently portable.
+Three different power levels, combined with two nozzles, provide plenty of variation to suit delicate tasks as well as those tougher jobs, which is why it won a BBC Gardeners' World Magazine Best Buy for gentle cleaning.
+Small and compact, it has great storage features, while the sturdy wheels and handle make it conveniently portable.

-Read the full Nilfisk Core 140 Pressure Washer review.
+Read the full Nilfisk Core 140 Pressure Washer review

 Black & Decker BEPW2000